 - They buy expensive items for the grandchildren.
 Sometimes the parents don't want to be burdened with safeguarding an expensive item or being blamed by the grandparents if it gets damaged.
 Sometimes they are just philosophically opposed to large amounts of money being spent on the children.
 "Gifts from my parents end up in the top of my closet because I know otherwise they'll get broken and I'll be treated like an irresponsible parent."

 - The grandparents spend money on the grandchildren that the parents would rather have placed in savings or put to other use.
-Perhaps the parents would like for the grandparents to finance music lessons, summer camp or sports activities such as travel teams rather than spending money on toys.
-Perhaps they would prefer an experience gift or a contribution to college savings.
-"Experiences are much more valuable then a closet full of toys, so give the gift of experience."
+Perhaps the parents would prefer a gift of cash or a contribution to college savings.
+Maybe they would like for the grandparents to finance music lessons, summer camp or sports activities such as travel teams rather than spending money on toys.
+"Experiences are much more valuable than a closet full of toys, so give the gift of experience."

 The best strategy is for grandparents to talk to the parents before they buy and to be sensitive to the nuances of the parents' reactions.
 Sometimes the parents may be reluctant to say no, but their hesitation will be obvious to a grandparent who is listening for mixed messages.

 Why do some grandparents have a strong urge to give their grandchildren sweet treats?
 It probably goes back to their own childhoods and how love was demonstrated to them.
-If you are such a grandparent, you will need to practice showing your love in other ways.
+This is a serious enough problem that several studies have examined whether grandparents make their grandchildren fat.
+(There is some evidence that this is true.)
+If you are a goody-giving grandparent, you may need to practice showing your love in other ways.

 Occasionally grandparents don't intend to break the parents' rules but are unsuccessful in getting the children to cooperate.
 For example, the parent says to put the grandchild to bed at eight, but the grandchild resists falling asleep, and the grandparent is unable to make it happen.
 In such cases, the grandparents get an A for effort, even if they are not wholly successful.